Unanimous Supreme Court preserves access to widely used abortion pill

 Indeed, the reaction to Thursday’s decision has poured even more cold water on the court’s hope, when it overturned Roe in 2022, that abortion questions would be left to the states and their elected representatives.

-In coming weeks, the Supreme Court will also decide another abortion case, concerning the extent to which states can restrict abortion when it’s deemed necessary to save the life of the mother.
-Some states have already said they’re willing to challenge the FDA’s mifepristone regulations, and states may be able to make a stronger standing argument, says Rachel Rebouché, dean of the Temple University Beasley Law School.
+In coming weeks, the Supreme Court will decide another abortion case, concerning the extent to which states can restrict abortion when it’s deemed necessary to save the life of the mother.
+A group of states has already said it’s willing to challenge the FDA’s mifepristone regulations, and states may be able to make a stronger standing argument, says Rachel Rebouché, dean of the Temple University Beasley Law School.

 “That’s the world we live in [now].
 We should expect this kind of conflict between an agency [and] a state ... between states themselves,” she says.